anitab-org/mentorship-android/docs/How-to-test-the-application.md

 3. Press the Run 'app' button now as shown
 ![Run app](https://user-images.githubusercontent.com/16835617/93021832-b5e0d680-f602-11ea-8345-63aab5961895.png)
 4. Wait till the emulator loads up.
 Rest the IDE would handle ;)
-5. Now your app is ready to test the any changes you made (*ps make sure you press run 'app' button to reinstall the app in emulator*)
+5. Now your app is ready to test the any changes you made (*ps: make sure to press run 'app' button to reinstall the app in emulator*)
 6. ![Sucess](https://user-images.githubusercontent.com/16835617/93021921-5e8f3600-f603-11ea-9f0c-c0825c32b26b.png)

 - Now Test the app as required. :)